usdot-jpo-ode/wzdx/spec-content/README.md

 The WZDx specification defines the content and structure of several GeoJSON documents, each intended to be distributed as a data feed.
 Each GeoJSON document (colloquially "feed") contains a single feed root object.
 WZDx v4.0 defines the following feed objects:

 - [WZDxFeed](/spec-content/objects/WZDxFeed.md): describes high-level information about work zone events ocurring on roadways (called "road events") that impact the characteristics of the roadway and involve a change from the default state (such as a lane closure).
 This is the original work zone data exchange feed and the only feed that WZDx defined until [version 4.0](https://github.com/usdot-jpo-ode/wzdx/releases/tag/v4.0).
+- [RoadRestrictionFeed](/spec-content/objects/RoadRestrictionFeed.md): describes the location and details of restrictions on roadways.
 - [SwzDeviceFeed](/spec-content/objects/SwzDeviceFeed.md): describes information (location, status, live data) about field devices deployed on the roadway in work zones.

 Each feed object contains many layers of child objects.
 Together all the objects define the WZDx feed.
 All WZDx objects are located in the [objects](/spec-content/objects) subdirectory and listed in the [Objects](#objects) section of this document.